 As with all Pig properties, the restaurant is the beating heart of the hotel.
 Here, in a long conservatory-style space lit by charming vintage lamps, chef Kamil Oseka (affectionately known as Mr Pickle; the entire wall lined with jars of preserves will tell you why) presides over a moreish menu sourced from a strict 25-mile radius (and plenty from the kitchen garden, mere metres away).
 There are the famed piggy bits for snacking (crackling and apple sauce, honey roasted chipolatas and ham-hock scotch eggs), a raft of just-picked veggie light bites and hearty mains from sea and shore.
 We pigged out on Folkestone hake, Dover crab and Sevenoaks venison but dishes come and go with the season.
 Follow your nose beyond the vegetable patches outside and you'll find the 'garden oven' serving flatbreads, salads and grilled meats among the foliage during the warmer months.

 High of ceiling, roaring of fire and squashy of sofa, the bar is a temptingly cosy corner for a tipple, lined, in signature Pig fashion, with shelves of mismatched coloured glassware.
 Cocktails are crafted with a horticultural twist, Kentish brews fill the beer fridge, nightcaps aplenty pack the spirits shelves and, being in the heart of English wine country, plenty of local vintages are served – you’ll leave a convert even if you arrive a sceptic.
+Plus, you can sip more of the signature Pig Cut wine, a collaboration with the Tenuta Fertuna Winery in Maremma.
 There's also a courtyard bar for when the sun decides to shine.

 Breakfast is served between 7am and 10am (and from 7.30am to 10.30am at weekends); lunch is noon to 2.30pm; dinner is between 6.30pm and 9.30pm.
 Food is served in the bar from noon until 9pm; drinks are available until midnight.

-The Pig at Bridge Place is on a prime plot of land in the verdant village of Bridge, a short drive from historic Canterbury
+Located on a prime plot of land in the verdant Kent village of Bridge, the Pig at Bridge Place is a boutique hotel near Canterbury.

 Lydd airport, near Ashford, is a 45-minute drive away.
 London City airport is in the right corner of the capital for a convenient escape to Kent.